access-ci-org/ipf/docs/INSTALL.md

 --modulepath                The MODULEPATH where the modulefiles for software publishing are
                                     found.
 If not specified $MODULEPATH from the user environment will be used.

+--lmod_cache_file           The location of an lmod cache file that contains exactly the set of modules you wish to publish.
+If you do not specify an lmod_cache_file, IPF will fall back to its traditional behavior of walking the MODULEPATH.

 --scheduler                   The batch scheduler in use on your resource.
 Typically slurm.